 Adobe recommends enabling HTTPS because many companies have firewalls that sniff HTTP traffic, which adversely impacts uploads and corrupts files.
 For large file uploads, ensure that users have wired connections to the network because a WiFi network becomes quickly saturated.
 For guidelines on identifying network bottlenecks, see Assets Sizing Guide.
 To assess network performance by analyzing network topology, see Assets Network Considerations.

-Primarily, your network optimization strategy depends upon the amount of bandwidth available and the load on your AEM instance.
+Primarily, your network optimization strategy depends upon the amount of bandwidth available and the load on your Experience Manager instance.
 Common configuration options, including firewalls or proxies can help improve network performance.
 Here are some key points to bear in mind:

 Wherever possible, set the DAM Update Asset workflow to Transient.
 The setting significantly reduces the overheads required to process workflows because, in this case, workflows need not pass through the normal tracking and archival processes.

-By default, the DAM Update Asset workflow is set to Transient in AEM 6.3.
+By default, the DAM Update Asset workflow is set to Transient in Experience Manager 6.3.
 In this case, you can skip the following procedure.

-http://localhost:4502/miscadmin on the AEM instance you want to configure.
+http://localhost:4502/miscadmin on the Experience Manager instance you want to configure.

 From the navigation tree, expand Tools > Workflow > Models > dam.